slemanz/ADVANCED_EMBEDDED_C/TDD/test_doubles/README.md

 inputs to the code under test and capture outputs for verification, while remaining much simpler than the actual components they replace.

+### Use of Test Doubles

+The fundamental rule for test doubles is to use real production code whenever possible, and only resort to test doubles when necessary.
+For example, if your code uses a linked list, test with the actual linked list implementation rather than creating a fake one.
+The test can then verify that the code correctly manipulates the real data structure.

+Test doubles become essential in specific situations:
+1) Achieving hardware independence for testing without physical devices.
+2) Injecting difficult-to-produce inputs to trigger rare execution paths.
+3) Replacing slow collaborators like databases to maintain test speed.
+4) Controlling volatile dependencies like system clocks for reproducible tests.
+5) Working with unfinished components during concurrent development.
+6) Avoiding complex configuration requirements of certain dependencies.

+**3. Flexible Application in Testing**
+Using test doubles isn't an all-or-nothing decision.
+Most tests will use a combination of real collaborators and test doubles, and the same code might use different configurations for different test scenarios.
+This flexible approach allows for comprehensive testing while maintaining practical constraints.